 Money Transmitter Surety Bond Requirements

 Since money transmitters operate with peoples’ funds, they are required to provide financial security as a guarantee they will not commit theft or fraud.
 Surety bonds are such financial security and they guarantee that transmitters will comply with state and federal law – such as the state’s Money Transmitter Act.
-They also guarantee that if a transmitter should violate the law and cause harms or losses to their clients, the bond will provide compensation to claimants.
+They also guarantee that if a transmitter should violate the law and cause harm or losses to their clients, the bond will provide compensation to claimants.

 Transmitters often need to obtain a bond in an amount of several hundred thousand dollars or more because of the volume of funds they frequently are entrusted with.
 This does not mean that they need to provide this amount of cash to get bonded.

 Instead, the cost of their bond (or premium) is equal to only a percentage of the full amount of their bond.
-This percentage is determined by the surety primarily on the basis of an applicant’s credit score though other financial indicators are frequently also considered.
+This percentage is determined by the surety primarily on the basis of an applicant’s credit score through other financial indicators are frequently also considered.
 The higher an applicant’s score, the lower their premium usually will be.

 You can get an exact and entirely free quote on your bond by completing our 1-page bond form.
 We will then contact you with your quote and additional information on getting bonded.